Bulat-Ziganshin/EasyProtoBuf/README.md

 ## Decoding API

 The Decoder keeps only the raw pointer to the buffer passed to the constructor.
-Thus, the buffer should be neither freed nor moved till the decoding is finished.
+Thus, the buffer should neither be freed nor moved until decoding is complete.

 ## Code generator